KAW/SciLifeLab COVID-19 program explores cheap RNA-extraction-free testing protocols

-As part of the SciLifeLab program for research on COVID-19, researchers from Karolinska Institutet and the Public Health Agency of Sweden have been able to devise a new method for implementing RNA-extraction-free protocols directly compatible with established PCR-based testing pipelines.
+As part of the SciLifeLab/KAW National Covid-19 Research Program, researchers from Karolinska Institutet and the Public Health Agency of Sweden have been able to devise a new method for implementing RNA-extraction-free protocols directly compatible with established PCR-based testing pipelines.
 This could significantly save time and money when extracting RNA during viral RNA testing in patient samples.

 The study, published in nature, was led by SciLifeLab researcher Björn Reinius (KI) and funded by the Knut and Alice Wallenberg Foundation.